djacobow/detrumpify/README.md

 # Detrumpify

-A Rewrite of Detrumpify Classic (v1), which hard-coded everything.
-This version, v2, allows users to configure the insults.

-## Very simple Chrome Extension to replace instances of the words "Donald Trump" with more apt descriptors
+## Chrome Extensions to replace instances of the words "Donald Trump" with more apt descriptors

 Ths initial batch (and still most of the replacement text) comes from here: